 Academically speaking, Arabic had fascinated me since freshman year of college, and I was looking for an opportunity to combine that passion with my other coursework in economics and political science.
 After speaking to some grad school classmates who had just returned from similar jobs abroad, I realized that targeting consulting roles in the Middle East would combine a lot of these different threads that interested me.

 Finally, the prospect was exciting on a very personal level, because the idea of spending time outside the States, immersed in other regions and cultures, had always intrigued me.
 I knew that moving here and joining a global company would give me the opportunity to meet people from all walks of life and travel extensively.
 (Covid notwithstanding, of course!)

-What are your interests and passions that led to your career?
+What are your current interests and passions?

 What are your favorite WFS memories?

 One clear highlight was the language department-sponsored trip to France, where Ms. Bulk was brave enough to chaperone about a dozen rising juniors from Paris to Aix-en-Provence.
 The exposure I received on that trip, and the friendships I formed, definitely influenced me to more seriously consider the possibility of living outside the States when I was older.